BY AIR FROM WITHIN AUSTRALIA

 - The legal blood alcohol concentration (BAC) limit in Australia for a fully-licenced driver is under 0.05.

 - South Australian Police operate mobile drug and breath testing units year-round.
 It is an offence to drive with a BAC over 0.05.
-For more information, visit the Motor Accident Commission website.
+For more information, visit the Legal Services Commission website.

 You will find car hire facilities at the Adelaide Airport and throughout the city and suburbs.
 Some of our most popular car hire businesses are Budget, Thrifty, Avis, Europcar, Hertz and RedSpot Sixt.
 You can hire a car with any valid driver’s licence as long as it is in English.
 For licences in other languages you will need to supply an approved English translation or International Driving Permit (IDP).
 Please note that some car hire companies will not allow you to hire a car unless you have had your driver’s licence for at least a year.